-10. The average conversion rate among ecommerce businesses is 1.78%
+11. The average conversion rate among ecommerce businesses is around 2%

-Shopping micro-moments and more time online has certainly increased traffic for online retailers.
-However, very little of this traffic actually becomes buying customers, with ecommerce conversion rates at only 1.78% across industries.
+Shopping micro-moments and more time online have certainly increased traffic for online retailers.
+However, very little of this traffic actually becomes buying customers, with ecommerce conversion rates at only around 2% across industries (it fluctuates monthly).

-11. By incorporating augmented reality (AR) into your online site, you can increase conversions rates up to 10 times
+12. By incorporating augmented reality (AR) into your online site, you can increase conversions rates up to 40%

 Ecommerce Statistics: Consumer Trends